schlatterbeck/pgapy/README.rst

 passing interface MPI_ in addition to a normal "serial" version.
 That's why I wanted to use it in Python, too.

+To get started you need the PGAPack library, although it now comes bundled with PGApy, to install a *parallel* version you currently need a pre-installed PGApack compiled for the MPI library of choice.
+See `Installation`_ section for details.

 There currently is not much documentation for PGAPy.
-You really, absolutely need to read the documentation that comes with PGAPack |--| and of course you need the PGAPack library.
+You really, absolutely need to read the documentation that comes with PGAPack.
 The PGAPack user guide is now shipped together with PGAPy.
 It is installed together with some examples in share/pgapy, wherever the Python installer decides to place this in the final installation